 When you are injured at work, you will usually get compensated through worker’s comp.
 If your claim is denied or becomes complicated, you may need to hire a lawyer.

 Just like any other driver, boat operators are subject to rules and regulations.
-If you’re injured due to a negligent boater you may be able to receive compensation.
+If you’re injured in a South Carolina boating accident due to a negligent boater you may be able to receive compensation.

 Construction accidents can cause injuries to workers or passers-by.
 Workers may be compensated through worker’s comp while a pedestrian may seek compensation from the construction company.